KredeGC/BitStream/README.md

 ## Bounded integers - T
 A trait that covers all signed and unsigned integers.<br/>
 Takes the integer by reference and a lower and upper bound.<br/>
-The upper and lower bounds will default to T's upper and lower bound, if left unspecified.
+The upper and lower bounds will default to T's upper and lower bound if left unspecified, effectively making the object unbounded.

 The call signature can be seen below:
 ```cpp